 AFFFILIATE DISCLOSURE: In order for me to support my blogging and social media activities, I may receive monetary compensation for links to products from this post.
 However, I only recommend products that I personally love and use myself!.

-My natural hair care journey hasn’t been an easy one.
+My natural hair care journey hasn't been an easy one.
 I have experienced everything from hair falling out when I tried the whole baking soda thing, to super oily and heavy detoxing hair that I had to wear up for a little over 2 months before it was finally done detoxing.
-These days, my hair is longer than it’s ever been my whole life and it’s far healthier than it was 2 years ago.
-This journey has taught me a lot about my hair, but it’s also taught to me love the hair I was given.
+These days, my hair is longer than it's ever been my whole life and it's far healthier than it was 2 years ago.
+This journey has taught me a lot about my hair, but it's also taught me to love the hair that I was given.
 Over the last 2 years of creating my own herbal hair care products, I have found a very simple ingredient to be my star secret in my natural hair care routine.
 Raw unfiltered apple cider vinegar!

 Apple cider vinegar has many uses in hair care

 Raw unfiltered apple cider vinegar is my “dirty” (clean!) little secret when it comes to natural DIY hair care!
 Not only does it help to pH balance our hair and scalp (our scalp's sebum runs acidic and that acid mantle is destroyed and disrupted when alkaline products are used on it!), but ACV (as it's called for short) is also great for: